Chelsea Carey: Move to Saskatchewan (2021–22)

 Back together, Team Carey had a semifinal finish at the DeKalb Superspiel in December 2021.
 Their next event was the 2022 Saskatchewan Scotties Tournament of Hearts, which they entered as the top ranked team.
 Team Carey qualified through the A-side of the tournament with a perfect 3–0 record.
 This earned them a spot in the 1 vs. 2 page playoff game where they defeated Penny Barker.
 In the final, they once again faced the Barker rink.
 This time, Team Barker would win the match 7–5, despite Team Carey beating them in both the A Final and 1 vs. 2 page playoff game.
 Despite this, they still qualified for the 2022 Scotties Tournament of Hearts as Wild Card #2 after Curling Canada used the same format from the 2021 event.
 At the championship, the team finished with a 4–4 round robin record, not advancing to the playoff round.
 Team Carey wrapped up their season at the 2022 Players' Championship where they missed the playoffs.

 On April 3, 2022, the team announced that they would be disbanding at the end of the 2021–22 season.
-Carey, Campbell and Erickson later announced that they would be staying and adding Liz Fyfe, Team Fleury's former second, to the team for the 2022–23 season.
+Carey, Campbell and Erickson later announced that they would be staying together and adding Liz Fyfe, Team Fleury's former second, to the team for the 2022–23 season.
+The team also added U.S. curler Jamie Sinclair as their alternate with Sinclair's dual citizenship allowing her to play in Canada.